Skip to main content

 Testing

-The tests run on 32 and 64-bit bare-metal platforms (Arm Cortex-M0, Cortex-M3, Cortex-M4F, Cortex-M7F, Cortex-A15, Cortex-A72, RISC-V RV32IMAC, RV64IMAFDC), and natively, with GCC and LLVM/clang.
+The tests are conducted on both 32-bit and 64-bit bare-metal platforms, including Arm Cortex-M0, Cortex-M3, Cortex-M4F, Cortex-M7F, Cortex-A15, Cortex-A72, RISC-V RV32IMAC, and RV64IMAFDC.
+Additionally, native testing is performed using GCC and LLVM/clang compilers, ensuring thorough validation across various environments.

 Release schedule